jbdemonte/vat-siren-siret/README.md

 ### toVAT(value)

-Generate the french VAT from a SIREN or a SIRET and return a `string` or `false` as `boolean` when value is wrong.
+Generate the french VAT from a SIREN or a SIRET and return a `string` or an empty string when the value is wrong.
 Return `value` if it already is a VAT.

 ### toSIREN(value)

-Generate the SIREN from a VAT or a SIRET and return a `string` or `false` as `boolean` when value is wrong.
+Generate the SIREN from a VAT or a SIRET and return a `string` or an empty string when the value is wrong.
-Return `value` if it already is a SIREN.

 ## formatSIREN(value)

 If `value` is a valid SIREN, returns a properly formatted SIREN (eg. `552 100 554`).
-Otherwise, returns the value as is.
+Otherwise, returns the value.

 ## formatSIRET(value)

 If `value` is a valid SIRET, returns a properly formatted SIRET (eg. `732 829 320 00074`).
-Otherwise, returns the value as is.
+Otherwise, returns the value.

 ## formatVAT(value)

 If `value` is a valid VAT number, returns a properly formatted VAT number (eg. `FR 30 803 417 153`).
-Otherwise, returns the value as is.
+Otherwise, returns the value.

 ## License